mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Does it need wheels?

-Some server racks have wheels to allow you to move the entire structure around.
+Some server racks have wheels that move the entire structure around.

-For me, wheels were a critical feature.
-I wanted to be able to clean behind the rack, so having wheels made it easy to move around for cleaning.
+Wheels were a critical feature for me, as I wanted to clean behind the rack easily.

 ### Candidates